tikishen/comment_app_project/README.md

   }
 }

-export default CommentApp
+export default MyCommentApp
 ```

-`CommentApp` is now very simple, with `UserInput` and `CommentList` at the top of the file.It is applied to the JSX structure returned by `CommentApp`.
+`MyCommentApp` is now very simple, with `UserInput` and `CommentList` at the top of the file.It is applied to the JSX structure returned by `MyCommentApp`.
 The upper part is the user input area, and the lower part is the comment list.

 Now modify the contents of `UserInput.js`:
 ```